Main Library

 Younger Patients Want Social Determinants of Health Screenings

-June 2, 2022Sara HeathPatientEngagementHITSocial Determinants of Health (SDOH)
+June 2, 2022Sara HeathPatientEngagementHITSocial Determinants Of Health (SDOH)

 In potentially a sign of evolving patient expectations of care, more and more younger people are looking for their providers to ask them about their social needs, or conduct social determinants of health screenings, according to surveying from the University of Michigan.